datafun/datafun.c/docs/search/max.md

     3,10442.000000

-#### 3. get the index, but convert it to mean something that is applicable to your data set
+#### 3. get the index, but convert it to something significant that is applicable to your data set

 **cmd:**